 As cities continue to grow, so does the need for more planners.

-Graduates can also build careers in areas such as urban design, community health and welfare, housing and transport planning.
-Many RMIT planners work overseas.
+Graduates can also build careers in areas such as urban design, community health and welfare, and housing and transport planning.
+Many RMIT graduates also work overseas.

 - urban planner

 - environmental planner